jwestfall69/mad/README.md

 # MAD - Multiple Arcade Diag
-**IMPORTANT**: This is an expirement at this point.
+**IMPORTANT**: This is an experiment at this point.
 There maybe large changes as I get things figured out.

 Having created a couple different diagnostic roms/bios for arcade boards I wanted to look into making it easier/faster to write new ones.
-The idea behind this project is to have a framework that contains all of the common code that exists between diag roms from different board.
+The idea behind this project is to have a framework that contains all of the common code that exists between diag roms from different boards.
 Stuff like ram tests, menu systems, memory viewer, displaying player/dsw inputs, sending a byte to the sound latch, etc.

 Currently I've been soley focusing on m68k based boards.
 Once I'm satisfied with the m68k code and layout I want to look into adding other cpus.
 I think ideally I would want to be able to have diag roms for both the main cpu and the sound cpu for each board.
 But thats a long way off.

 In general adding a new board entails understanding how to initialize the hardware, figuring out how to print to the screen (including palette setup), then just hooking up the commom tests (ram, io, sound, etc).
 MAD has already helped me track down issues in my toki (bad joystick inputs) and wwfsstar (failed palette upper ram chip) boards.

-Below is the list of boards that are currently be used for testing MAD.
+Below is the list of boards that I'm currently using to develope MAD.
 These were picked because I have them and its a good mix of manufacturers, individual game boards vs multiple games (rom boards) on a single platform.
-This has been to help me understand what all can be merged into common code and what type of one-offs I may have to deal with.
+This has been to help me understand what all can be merged into common code and what type of one-offs may exist and how to deal with them.

 ### CPS1
 **Three Wonders** (3wonders with cps_b21_bts1)<br>